Estadio Nemesio Díez

-The Estadio Nemesio Díez (Nemesio Diez Stadium), nicknamed "La Bombonera" (The Chocolate Box) due to its shape, is one of the oldest football stadiums in Mexico.
-Opened on August 8, 1954, with a capacity of 27,273, it is located in the city of Toluca, State of Mexico, near Mexico City.
-It is the home of Deportivo Toluca Fútbol Club.
-This stadium has hosted two World Cups (1970 and 1986).
+Estadio Nemesio Diez (Nemesio Diez Stadium), sometimes referred to as La Bombonera (The Chocolate Box) for its resemblance, is an association football stadium located in Toluca, State of Mexico, Mexico.
+Opened on 8 August 1935, the stadium has a capacity of 30,000 and serves as the home of Liga MX club Deportivo Toluca F.C.
+It is one of the oldest football stadiums in Mexico.
+The stadium has hosted matches at the 1970 and 1986 FIFA World Cups, the 1975 Pan American Games, the 1983 FIFA World Youth Championship, and the 1990 Central American and Caribbean Games.

 The stadium sits at an altitude of roughly 8750 ft above sea level, one of the highest altitude stadiums in North America.
 A former nuance about this stadium is that it did not have a lighting system, which forced the local team as a tradition to play at noon.
-It is the only professional stadium in Mexico oriented from East to West, commonly by FIFA regulations, the orientation must be North to South.
+The playing field is oriented from east to west, the only professional stadium in the country located in that position.

-The stadium was previously known as: Estadio Toluca 70–86, Estadio Toluca 70, Estadio Luis Gutiérrez Dosal and Estadio Héctor Barraza.
+The stadium was remodeled in 2017, which brought the stadium up to modern standards, expanding the capacity to 30,000 spectators, and adding technology with additional support for screens and ambient sound, all the while preserving the English style that has characterized it, such as the proximity to the playing field.